How To Prevent Sweating Out and Ruining Your Tops

 Until then, here are some additional tips for summer that you might find useful if excessive sweating is an issue for you:

-Tips for sweaty arm pits
+Tips to prevent sweaty arm pits

 - make sure you’re using an antiperspirant, not a deodorant.
 Antiperspirants are the ones that reduce sweating.
 Deodorant just stops the body odor, and you’ll still sweat.

 - apply the antiperspirant before going to bed.
 This gives it time to do its job so it can be ready to fight off the sweat when you are active throughout the day.

 - wear sandals as often as you can (I know, yay!)
 Because seriously, if your feet stay wet, you increase the chance of smelly feet or infections.

 - wear natural material on your feet, like leather.
 Something so your toes can breathe!

 - try not to wear the same shoes 2 days in a row, so they’ll have time to dry out

 - wear moisture wicking socks (not cotton!
 Hikers will tell you, “cotton is rotten.”)
 Make sure the label says moisture wicking

 - you can apply antiperspirant to your feet before bed, then wash it off in the am.
 Do this for 3 or 4 nights in a row, then switch to once a week.